wsakobe/TrackVLA/README.md

 ## 📝 TODO List
 - [x] Release the arXiv paper in May, 2025.
 - [x] Release the EVT-Bench (Embodied Visual Tracking Benchmark).
-- [ ] Release the checkpoint and code of TrackVLA.
+- [x] Release the checkpoint and inference code of Uni-NaVid.

 ## ✉️ Contact
 For any questions, please feel free to email wangshaoan@stu.pku.edu.cn.
 We will respond to it as soon as possible.